About Max Manus Innovation

-About Max Manus Innovation, by George Manus, CEO & Creator of Max Manus Innovations
+About Max Manus Innovation, by George Manus, Chairman & Creator of Max Manus Innovation

-“Throughout my working life from 1958, I was involved in the companies under the Max Manus umbrella, and as Managing Director from 1976 to around 2005, after which the baton went to the third generation.
+“Throughout my working life from 1958 I was involved in the companies under the Max Manus umbrella, and from 1967 to 2005 I was Managing Director, after which I passed the baton to the third generation.

-It was an exciting journey with great challenges, but also very educational and with a lot of satisfaction.
-Not a single working day was boring.
+It was an exciting journey with many challenges, but also very educational with a lot of satisfaction, not a single working day was boring.

 Max Manus Innovation is one of many companies under the umbrella of the Max Manus Group, which I have used in conjunction with my active retirement hobbies.

 It all started in the beginning of 2000.
-I had partly retired from the family business, already in good hands of my daughter and son in law and had moved to Spain to start my active retirement life with my Swiss wife Marianne, whom I married in 1998.
+I had partly retired from the family business, already in good hands with my daughter and son in law and I had moved to Spain to start my active retirement life with my lovely Swiss wife Marianne whom I married in 1998.

 I took it as my first challenge to construct probably the most compact collapsible golf trolley ever seen.